MangoTheCat/dbloadss/blog/blogpost.md

 Deploying R Models in SQL Server
 ================
 Doug Ashton
-23 May 2018
+8th June 2018

-As an R user who is building models and analysing data one of the key challenges is how do you make those results available to those who need it?
+As an R user who is building models and analysing data one of the key challenges is how to make those results available to those who need it?
 After all, [data science is about making better decisions](https://www.mango-solutions.com/blog/a-definition-of-data-science), and your results need to get into the hands of the people who make those decisions.

 For reporting there are many options from writing [Excel files](https://www.mango-solutions.com/blog/r-the-excel-connection) to [rmarkdown documents](https://rmarkdown.rstudio.com/) and [shiny apps](https://shiny.rstudio.com/).
 Many businesses already have great reporting with a business intelligence (BI) tool.
-For them it is preferenable that you present your results alongside a number of other critcial business metrics.
+For them it is preferable that you present your results alongside a number of other critical business metrics.
 Moreover your results need to be refreshed daily.
-In this situation you will be working with SQL developers to integrate your work.
+In this situation you might be working with SQL developers to integrate your work.
 The question is, what is the best way to deliver R code to the BI team?

 In this blog post we will be looking at the specific case of deploying a predictive model, written in R, to a Microsoft SQL Server database for consumption by a BI tool.
 We'll look at some of the different options to integrate R, from in-database R services, to pushing with [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) or picking up flat files with [SSIS](https://docs.microsoft.com/en-gb/sql/integration-services/sql-server-integration-services).